frc461/Rowdy24/doc/robot/README.md

 ## Robot Class

-The `Robot` class also contains methods that are run periodically and upon initialization of the robot.
+The `Robot` class is the  contains methods that are run periodically and upon initialization of the robot.

 ## Rowdy24 Robot Implementation
 This section of the documentation contains a more in-depth specification of the robot's general software implementation.
 The directories & upper-level classes include: